OWASP/www-board/elections/2021_elections.md

 ### Board Initial Submissions

 Listed in order of nomination date.
-Three seats are open for this election.
+Four seats are open for this election.

 ### Candidates